-- Contributed to and reviewed UPE's ORSA policy and provided feedback to UPE's CRO. - Provided quantitative analysis to support the ORSA process. - Reviewed UPE's ORSA reports and provided feedback to the CRO on these reports, in particular on the range of risks and adequacy of the stress scenarios.
-This activity is now officially part of a wider local regulatory requirement for the HoAF on ORSA items. - Contributed to and reviewed the various narrative Solvency II submissions made to date by Risk Management. - Reviewed UPE's Underwriting Policy and associated documents.
-This review included a review of the alignment to UPE's Risk Appetite Statement. - Reviewed UPE's Reinsurance Policies and provided comments and recommendations to UPE on possible enhancements.
-This review included a review of the alignment to UPE's Risk Appetite Statement. - Attended and actively contributed to: - Risk and Compliance Committee, in particular review and consideration of Risk Incidents; and - Investment Committee and Asset-Liability Matching activities. - Assessed the appropriateness of the Standard Formula. - Advised on the risks associated with product design.
+- Contributed to and reviewed the ORSA policy and provided feedback to the CRO. - Provided quantitative analysis to support the ORSA process. - Reviewed UPE and QIID's ORSA reports and provided feedback to the CRO's on these reports, in particular on the range of risks and adequacy of the stress scenarios.
+This activity is now officially part of a wider local regulatory requirement for the HoAF on ORSA items. - Contributed to and reviewed the various narrative Solvency II submissions made to date by Risk Management. - Reviewed UPE and QIID's Underwriting Policies and associated documents.
+This review included a review of the alignment to the Risk Appetite Statements. - Reviewed UPE and QIID's Reinsurance Policies and provided comments and recommendations on possible enhancements.
+This review included a review of the alignment the Risk Appetite Statement. - Attended and actively contributed to: - Risk and Compliance Committee, in particular review and consideration of Risk Incidents; and - Investment Committee and Asset-Liability Matching activities. - Assessed the appropriateness of the Standard Formula. - Advised on the risks associated with product design.

-With effect from the start of 2016, the HoAF is required to provide to the Board and CBoI a separate opinion on every ORSA produced.
+The HoAF provides to the Board and CBoI a separate opinion on every ORSA produced.